The main goal of treatment is to lessen the associated deficits and family distress and to increase the quality of life and functional independence.

 About half of parents of children with autism notice their child's unusual behaviors by age 18 months and about 4/5th notice it by age 24 months.
 As postponing treatment may affect long-term outcome, any of the following signs is reason to have a child evaluated by a specialist without delay :

 Diagnosis is based on behavior, not cause or mechanism.
 Autism is defined in the DSM-IV-TR as exhibiting at least six symptoms in total, including at least two symptoms of qualitative impairment in social interaction, at least one symptom of qualitative impairment in communication and at least one symptom of restricted and repetitive behavior.
 Sample symptoms include lack of social or emotional reciprocity, stereotyped and repetitive use of language or idiosyncratic language and persistent preoccupation with parts of objects.
-Onset must be prior to age three years, with delays or abnormal functioning in either social interaction, language as used in social communication or symbolic / imaginative play.For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+Onset must be prior to age three years, with delays or abnormal functioning in either social interaction, language as used in social communication or symbolic / imaginative play.Please E-mail email@example.com for any questions/ treatment.